pdjstone/arculator-1/Readme-EMSCRIPTEN.txt

-Arculator v2.1 Emscripten build
+Arculator WASM

+Compile Arculator to WebAssembly using Emscripten.

 What works:
  * Booting to the RISC OS 3 desktop
-* Mouse
+ * Mouse (difficult to control until the browser captures the cursor)
  * Keyboard

 Not working:
  * Sound (it should work as Arculator uses sound API supported by emscripten)
+ * Fullscreen / resizing
+ * Podules

 TODO:
  * Machine configuration
  * Loading disks
  * Javascript integration/UI
+ * Persist CMOS/HostFS somewhere

 Performance:
-Currently runs < 100% speed on a fairly fast machine.
+Currently runs at only ~60% speed on a fairly fast machine.
 Need to investigate whether this is due to slow performance of emulation under WASM or if there is any low-hanging fruit that can be improved (e.g. how main loop or graphics are handled)

-Building:
+Build instructions:

 Install emscripten - see https://emscripten.org/docs/getting_started/downloads.html
+Then run these command:

-source /path/to/emscripten/emsdk_env.sh
+source /path/to/emsdk/emsdk_env.sh
 emconfigure ./configure --enable-debug --disable-podules emmake make